vchan2/vchan2.github.io/2021APCalculusAB.md

     * Friday, May.
 13: class
   * Week of May.
 16
     * Monday, May.
 16: class
     * Wednesday, May.
-18: Approximations of integration
+18: Further calculus: Approximations of integration
     * Friday, May.
 20: long weekend - no class
   * Week of May.
 23
     * Monday, May.
 23: long weekend - no class
     * Wednesday, May.
-25: MasterChef calculus
+25: Further calculus: Volumes of revolution (shell method)
     * Friday, May.
 27: Forensic calculus
   * Week of May.
 30
     * Monday, May.
 30: spare
     * Wednesday, Jun.
 1: spare
     * Friday, Jun.
 3: spare
   * Week of Jun.
 6
     * Monday, Jun.
-6: Volumes of revolution (shell method)
+6: TO BE DETERMINED
     * Wednesday, Jun.
-8: Calculus project
+8: Project: MasterChef calculus (w/ Mr. Merrick's class)
     * Friday, Jun.
-10: games
+10: games (w/ Mr. Merrick's class)
   * Week of Jun.
 13
     * Monday, Jun.
-13: Calculus project
+13: TO BE DETERMINED
     * Wednesday, Jun.
-15: Complex numbers
+15: Further calculus: Complex numbers
     * Friday, Jun.
-17: games
+17: games (w/ Mr. Merrick's class)
   * Week of Jun.
 20
     * Monday, Jun.
-20: Calculus project
+20: TO BE DETERMINED
     * Wednesday, Jun.
 22: class

 <!--